Insality/defold-adam/docs_md/06-custom-actions.md

 		-- You can set variable from Adam: self:set_value("variable_name", 200)

-		-- Time in this function call is usual variable, not from Adam Instance gui.animate("/camera", "position", camera_target, gui.EASING_OUTSINE, time, 0, function() -- Pass User events with `self:event` function self:event("camera_moved")
+		-- Time argument in this function is usual variable, not from Adam Instance gui.animate("/camera", "position", camera_target, gui.EASING_OUTSINE, time, 0, function() -- Pass User events with `self:event` function self:event("camera_moved")

+			-- Call `self:finish` function, if you actions is not instant (deferred flag is true) self:finish()
 		end)
 	end, function(self)
 		print("This is optional action release callback")